Meziano/ms-tutorial-004/README.md

 ```
  For now the 2 important  configuration's properties for **config-service** are:
  + *server.port*: to get access to the configuration data saved in the repository amnaged by **config-service**, a microservice need this value.
- + *spring.profiles.active*: its value must be set to *native* to tell **config-service** to use a filesystem repository.
+ + *spring.profiles.active*: its value must be set to *native* to tell **config-service** to use a file system repository.
 Per default **Spring Cloud Config Server** searches for files stored in the following locations, *classpath:/, classpath:/config, file:./, file:./config*.
-If we want to use another location on our computer
+If we want to use another location on our computer we can use *spring.cloud.config.server.native.searchLocations*

 ### The filesystem repository